markwkiehl/particle_device_blueprint/README.md

 Using this Blynk blueprint quickly configures a Particle device for bi-directional communication with Blynk. &nbsp; Blynk provides a web dashboard and mobile app for visualizing data from the Particle hardware, and remotely controlling the Particle device.

 # Next Steps
-The sketch sends an integer and floating point value every 5 minutes to Blynk.
-The source of the integer and floating point value can be adapted to a particular application by the developer.
-The interval default of 5 minutes can be reduced down to every 1 second.
-It will be apparent to the developer from the content of the blueprint how to add additional data items to be pushed to Blynk.  &nbsp;
+The sketch sends an integer and floating point value every 5 minutes to Blynk. &nbsp; The source of the integer and floating point value can be adapted to a particular application by the developer. &nbsp; The interval default of 5 minutes can be reduced down to every 1 second. &nbsp; It will be apparent to the developer from the content of the blueprint how to add additional data items to be pushed to Blynk.  &nbsp;

 # Related Links